 Chris Skinner is an independent commentator on the financial markets and fintech through his blog and author of the bestselling book Digital Bank.
 He’s also been an advisor to the White House and has made countless presentations, including a TED Talk in 2019.

 On The Finanser, Skinner writes about tech innovations and how it can benefit the finance world.
 He also covers some major topics on the finance world and gives his unique view on the matter.
-Some of his most recent articles discuss the power of AI in the finance world.
-One of the latest covers if and how AI can be a business intermediary and how people fit in the transaction.
+Some of his articles discuss the power of AI in the finance world, such as how AI can be a business intermediary and how people fit in the transaction.

 A Wealth of Common Sense